rwcarlsen/cas/README.rst

   - rework mount/modify/rm toolchain to be as follows:

-    - kill fad-rm tool
+    - kill fad-rm tool (superseded by fad-ref and fad-mod)

-    - fad-snap should work as it currently does
+    - A tool fad-mod that modifies arbitrary Notes meta-data of piped in refs (tacking the new version as the tip of the piped ref's RcasObjectRef)

-    - A tool fad-mod that modifies arbitrary Notes meta-data of piped in object refs
+    - A tool fad-ref that returns the object ref for the mounted file

-    - A tool (fad-stat) to stat mounted files (e.g. return their timestamp, objectref, etc.)
+    - A tool fad-stat to stat meta-data of piped in refs (e.g. return their timestamp, objectref, etc.)

     - Use examples::